HamzaFerati/drawingboard_distributed/README.md

 1. Open the Vercel URL in your browser
 2. Open the same URL in another browser or device
 3. Draw in one window and verify that the drawing appears in the other window
+4. **Refresh the browser and confirm drawings persist.**
-4. Check the browser console (F12) for any connection errors
+5. Check the browser console (F12) for any connection errors

 ### Troubleshooting

-If the drawings are not syncing:
+If the drawings are not syncing or persisting:

 1. Check the browser console for errors
 2. Verify the WebSocket connection:
    - Look for "WebSocket connected" message in the console
    - Check if the Render.com service is running
 3. Check Render.com logs for any server-side errors
-4. Ensure both the frontend and WebSocket server are properly deployed
+4. Ensure both the frontend and WebSocket server are properly deployed and `VITE_WS_URL` is correctly set in Vercel.

 ## Repository